-Marvin Messing’s paintings deeply reflect his personal experiences of World War II.
+Marvin Messing’s surreal paintings deeply reflect his personal experiences of World War II.
 In a satirical and playful way his art raises social, political, and religious questions.
-He references his life experiences as the “ride of his life”, showcasing that everyone embraces life differently and no one’s experiences are identical, but the final destination is the same for all.
+He references his life experiences as the “ride of his life,” showcasing that everyone embraces life differently and no one’s experiences are identical, but the final destination is the same for all.
 He often stated, “What I am attempting to say is not as important as the viewer’s response.”

 Messing remained silent about his experiences during that time, but his art work was profoundly influenced by his participation and perception of the war.
 Messing described the drive behind his art: “Our nature is a paradox — divine yet savage; compassionate, yet monstrous.
 I question aspects of this paradox in graphic and symbolic images,” he said.

 After the war Messing resumed life in Freeport, working and pursuing art.
 In the 1960’s, Messing became actively involved in the Civil Rights Movement, which ended up being one of the most prolific periods of his artistic career.
 He firmly believed that artists have a duty to inform and evoke deep thought about the human condition through their art.
 He explored these themes through oil painting, sculpture, and printmaking.
 Towards the end of his career he described his style as “contemplative art;” he wanted it to stir up controversy and provoke thought.

 This exhibit is sponsored by F & M Community Bank and made possible by the voters of Minnesota through a Minnesota State Arts Board Operating Support grant, thanks to a legislative appropriation from the arts and cultural heritage fund.
 For more information visit www.lanesboroarts.org, call 507-467-2446 or email firstname.lastname@example.org.
-Handicapped accessible and free to the public, the exhibition gallery is located at 103 Parkway Avenue North in Lanesboro, MN.
+Handicapped accessible and free to the public, the exhibition gallery is located at 103 Parkway Avenue North in Lanesboro.